KDE/kde-builder/doc/chapter_02/kde-modules-and-selection.md

 ```

 In [Example Using module sets](#example-using-module-sets) a brief module set is
 shown.
-When kdesrc-build encounters this module set, it acts as if, for
+When kde-builder encounters this module set, it acts as if, for
 every module given in `use-modules`, that an individual module has been
 declared, with its `repository` equal to the module-set's `repository`
 followed immediately by the given module name.